XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/become-an-xrp-ledger-gateway.md

 ## Disallow XRP

-The Disallow XRP setting (`disallowIncomingXRP` in RippleAPI) is designed to discourage XRP Ledger users from sending XRP to an address by accident.
+The Disallow XRP setting is designed to discourage XRP Ledger users from sending XRP to an address by accident.
 This reduces the costs and effort of bouncing undesired payments, if your gateway does not trade XRP.
 The Disallow XRP flag is not strictly enforced, because doing so could allow addresses to become permanently unusable if they run out of XRP.
 Client applications should honor the Disallow XRP flag by default.

 An issuing gateway that does not trade XRP should enable the Disallow XRP flag on the gateway's issuing and operational addresses.
 A private exchange that trades in XRP should only enable the Disallow XRP flag on addresses that are not expected to receive XRP.